 Use More Sophisticated Furnace Filters

 The traditional furnace air filter isn't designed to clean air.
 Its only function is to keep large particles, like hair and debris, from damaging the furnace blower.
 These larger particles are rarely the source of human breathing difficulty.
 Now there are new, more elaborate filters on the market that trap enough particulate matter to help humans breathe better.
 In general, the more costly the filter, the more dust it snags out of the airflow.
-Costing anywhere from $7 to $100, sophisticated filters can pull out up to five times as many particles as traditional filters.
+Costing anywhere from $600 to $1,300, whole house air filters can pull out up to five times as many particles as traditional filters.
 Having the ductwork for your furnace and/or air conditioning system thoroughly cleaned may also reduce indoor air pollution, and may increase the productivity of your system, too.

 Install an Electronic Air Cleaner